ogois-rp/hcfront/README.md

 clone project to your folder

-setup .env with the following:
+setup .env with the following (at the root of project):

 ```env
 VITE_API_BASE_URL=http://localhost:3333